Feature Alignment as a Generative Process: Results

+The STL-10 dataset \cite{stldataset} is a subset of the ImageNet dataset that contains 100000 unlabeled images, and a additional of 500 labeled images for training and 800 images for testing.
+This dataset is mostly used for unsupervised tasks, but since in this work we are interested in image generation, we used only the set of unlabeled images, resized to $64 \times 64$ pixels.

+The reconstruction results are shown in figure \ref{fig:stl_rec}.
+We can see that the reconstruction $\hat{r}$ from VFA is visually similar to VAE, but has slightly better fidelity to shapes.

+Random samples from VFA-GAN are shown in Figure \ref{fig:stl_sample}.
+We also show, in table \ref{table:model_size_stl}, the size of each model and the time required to draw samples.
+Note that the size of the model \textit{VFA-GAN} includes both the encoder and generator networks.

-It is important to note that we do not expect feature alignment to exceed the reconstruction and sample qualities of VAEs and GANs.
-The condition of reversibility constrains the optimization of a neural network and thus has to balance the reversibility cost with other losses.
-Nevertheless we compare the reconstruction $L_2$ loss with other networks to analyse how different each network is compared to same metric.
-These results are shown in FIG. \ref{fig:histogram}.
+It is important to note that feature alignment is not expected to outperform the reconstruction and sample qualities of VAEs and GANs.
+Because~the reversibility condition is a constraint on neural network optimization, which must thus balance the reversibility cost with other losses.
+Nevertheless, we compare the reconstruction $L_2$ loss with other networks to analyze how different each network is compared to the same metric.
+These results are shown in Figure~\ref{fig:histogram}.

-As expected, autoenconders have the lowest loss, given that it is optimized directly for reconstruction.
-The features should be compared to VAEs and the generator with GAN, since they are optimized with similar losses.
-Here we can see that absence of perceptual loss on the generator network decreases the reconstruction (without optimizing the latent vector) ability.
+Given that it is optimized directly for reconstruction, autoencoders have the lowest loss, which is to be expected given the nature of the network.
+Because they are optimized with the same amount of loss, the~reconstructions from feature alignment should be compared to VAEs and the generator should be compared to GAN.
+It is clear from this that the lack of perceptual loss on the generator network (for the CIFAR-10 dataset) has a negative impact on the reconstruction ability (without first optimizing the latent vector).

-\subsection{Local feature alignment}
+\subsection{Local Feature~Alignment}

-Here we show results from an encoder trained for reconstruction with the local feature alignment training.
-Figures \ref{fig:local_mnist}, \ref{fig:local_cifar}, and \ref{fig:local_celeb} show reconstruction pairs for the MNIST, CIFAR-10, and CelebA data sets respectively.
-We can see that local training can reconstruct images despite the layers not receiving information from the reconstruction loss of images, which can be explained with the same reason of non-local feature alignment: the weights form a orthogonal matrix which tries to reverse information between layers as much as possible, which is limited only by the network capacity, directly related to the number of neurons.
+In this section, we present the results obtained by an encoder that was trained for reconstruction using the local feature alignment training.
+Figures~\ref{fig:local_mnist}--\ref{fig:local_stl} show reconstruction pairs for the MNIST, CIFAR-10, CelebA and STL-10 datasets respectively.
+We can observe that local training can reconstruct images even though the layers do not receive any information from the reconstruction loss of images.
+This can be attributed to the same reason as non-local feature alignment: the weights form an orthogonal matrix that attempts to reverse information between layers as much as possible, that is only limited by the network capacity, which is directly related to the number of~neurons.